Can I File for Disability for Stress?

 If stress is making symptoms of your mental health disorder worse, you might qualify for medical leave or disability benefits.

 Whether you can take leave or get disability due to stress will depend on how long you're out of work.
 Some employers offer paid short-term disability leave for health issues related to stress, or you might be able to take unpaid leave under the Family Medical Leave Act (FMLA).
-People who have been out of work for at least a year might qualify for Social Security disability benefits.
+People who have been out of work for at least a year might qualify for Social Security disability benefits (SSDI or SSI).

-The FMLA is a federal law that guarantees covered employees up to 12 weeks of unpaid leave for a serious health condition (including mental health).
+The FMLA is a federal law that guarantees covered employees up to 12 weeks of unpaid leave for a serious health condition, including mental health.
+(29 U.S.C. § 2601) (2026).
 In order to take FMLA leave for stress-related mental health conditions, you'll need to show at least one of the following:

 • inpatient care including an overnight stay at a hospital or other medical care facility, such as a treatment center for addiction or eating disorders, or

-• ongoing treatment (multiple appointments) with a mental health professional such as a psychiatrist, psychologist, therapist, or social worker.
+• ongoing treatment (meaning multiple appointments) with a mental health professional such as a psychiatrist, psychologist, therapist, or social worker.

 The FMLA sets the minimum standard for medical leave, but many states offer their own version of the FMLA that is more generous than the federal law.
 If you're employed in one of these states, you could be entitled to paid leave if you take time off due to stress.

 While FMLA or short-term disability benefits can be a good option (when available) for people who intend to return to work within the year, some people have additional mental conditions that can keep them from returning to work for years, if at all.
-The Social Security Administration (SSA) can provide benefits to people whose mental health prevents them from working for longer than one year.
+The Social Security Administration (SSA) can provide benefits to people whose mental health causes functional limitations that prevent them from working for longer than twelve months.

 Unlike with FMLA leave or short-term disability, you'll need to have more than a doctor's note for SSA to determine whether you qualify for benefits.
 With your permission, the agency will obtain and review progress notes from your doctor, counselor, or therapist.
 Your progress notes should contain the following information: